- 5 Best Hybrid Bikes under $300 & Reviews

 Verdict: For the price, it is a decent bike to own and get fit riding.
 The fixing of the brakes might require you to make a trip to the bike shop.
 But once it’s in working order, you can expect it to last.

-Firmstrong’s hybrid, Mila, is our final pick for a hybrid.
+Firmstrong’s hybrid, Urban Girl, is our final pick for a hybrid.
 It passes over inclines decently, but the plane road is the strong point of this model.
 It gives tolerable performance uphill and downhill because of the 7-speed drivetrain fashioned by Shimano.

 This model is essentially a women’s hybrid with the dropped bar allowing women and girls to step through.
 Firmstrong intends this bike to serve the multiple purposes of getting some exercise, running errands, and also enjoying the ride.
 This is why a considerable amount of attention goes to keeping up the comfort factor – the seat is wide and soft.
 The upturned handlebars allow the rider to sit upright and grip the bars without stooping forward.
 A cargo rack at the rear allows you to hang on a satchel or shopping bags with ease.

-In the looks department, Mila hybrid fares well.
+In the looks department, Urban Girl hybrid fares well.
 Available in powder blue and sporting an airy retro vibe for its 700c tires and 17-inch frame size is slender and light.
 The overall weight of the piece comes to 32 pounds.
 Women riders would find the light tread and smooth drivetrain give a relaxing ride on urban roads.
-The performance off the road is decent.
+The performance of the road is decent.
 The bike can accelerate to 20 mph.

 Controlling the speed and shifting through different terrains is admirable.
 It has the usual caliper brakes that grip well to the slim tires and help in controlling momentum downhill.
 The petite frame and compact size of this hybrid make it just right for women and girls.